whustedt/calendarium/README.md

 - **API Data Access**
   - **GET** `/api/data`
-  - Returns all entries in JSON format.
+  - Returns all entries in JSON format, including additional attributes such as `date_formatted` and `index` which help in sorting and formatting entries relative to the current date.

 - **Batch Import**
   - **POST** `/batch-import`